 HockeyBetter Late Than Never as Stanley Cup Finals In Full Swing by Jackie Daly June 18, 2013 Yes, it is mid June, and the 2012-2013 NHL season is still not over yet.The NHL awards, which are held usually at the end of each season, have been passed out already this past Friday and Saturday, the 14th and 15th of June.Now here we are.
 June 19.
 Game four of the Stanley Cup Final on the horizon.
 Better late then never is the motto that most hockey fans are thinking right now, seeing as we saw a possibility of this whole season being a washout because of the lockout that seemed never ending.
 Decisions were made, and agreements were met, and here we stand.
 Chicago Blackhawks trailing the Boston Bruins two games to one in the Stanley Cup Final.If we back track to the conference finals this year, there is a little fact that makes this group of four teams somewhat more interesting and special.
 The Eastern Conference finals the Boston Bruins played the Pittsburgh Penguins (the Bruins actually swept this series as a side note).
 The Pens won the cup in 2009 and the Bruins in 2011.
 The Chicago Blackhawks beat the defending Stanley Cup champs the LA Kings in the Western Conference final, and the Blackhawks last won the cup in 2010.
 The winners of the Cup in the past four consecutive seasons made it all the way to the conference finals in 2013.
 The defending champs were eliminated, and so were the 2009 winners, the Pens, who have this years Ted Lindsay award winner as their captain, Sidney Crosby.
 The NHLPA votes for the “leagues most outstanding player”, who is granted this award.Now, back to the Cup finals.
 This is an extra interesting matchup as well, being a battle of two of the original six teams.
 The original six are the six teams that made up the NHL for the first 25 seasons, until the NHL expansion in 1967.
 Other than the Hawks and Bruins, the other teams to make up the six are the New York Rangers, Detroit Red Wings, Toronto Maple Leafs, and the Montreal Canadiens.
 This is the first time that the Bruins and Hawks have met in the Finals, but this is not the first time the finals consisted of an original 6 battle.
 The last original 6 Stanley Cup Final matchup happened in 1979, where the Montreal Canadiens beat the New York Rangers in 5 games.Game one Hawks vs. Bruins went into 3OT, playing JUST SHY of two complete games, Hawks on top.
 Game 2 Bruins prevailed in OT.
 Come to game three, it’s 80 degrees outside, skating conditions are not the best, the Bruins blanked the Hawks 2-0.AM line changes, practice line changes, mid-game line changes, whatever needs to be done by coaches Claude Julien and Joel Quenneville will be done.
 With Boston up 2 games -1, it is still anyone’s series, anyone’s Cup to grab.Enjoy the battle of the sixes; it could be another 34 years before we get a matchup like this again.
 Post Views: 994The following two tabs change content below.BioLatest PostsJackie DalyJackie Daly has been with In The Zone since 2012.
 Her contributions have been mostly in NHL and special events coverage.
 Jackie has been a writer, video host, and podcast host with ITZ.
 She currently co-hosts Tea Time with Mel and Jay.
-Outside ITZ, Jackie works with MLS's New York City Football Club and the AHL's Bridgeport Sound Tigers.Latest posts by Jackie Daly (see all) Jackie Daly chats with Sean Conley: Former NFL kicker and author of “The Point After” - February 23, 2021 Tea Time with Mel and Jay Ep.
+Outside ITZ, Jackie works with MLS's New York City Football Club and the AHL's Bridgeport Sound Tigers.Latest posts by Jackie Daly (see all) Tea Time with Mel and Jay Ep.
+8: Review of Netflix’s “7 Yards” - April 9, 2021 Tea Time with Mel and Jay, Ep.
+7: Review of Netflix’s Pole Dancing Documentary “Strip Down, Rise Up” - March 18, 2021 Jackie Daly chats with Sean Conley: Former NFL kicker and author of “The Point After” - February 23, 2021 Tea Time with Mel and Jay Ep.
 6: Review of TIGER - February 16, 2021 Related Topics Click to comment You must be logged in to post a comment Login Leave a Reply Cancel replyYou must be logged in to post a comment.Newsletter SubscriptionCan't Miss Posts!
-No Shame in Their Game – Female Mixed Martial Artists Use Onlyfans to Make Money by Brandon Berrios | posted on December 4, 2020 Neha Uberoi Khangoora: Pro Athlete to Successful Business Entrepreneur by Sunil Sunder Raj | posted on October 27, 2020 Women in Sports: NHL Network Host, Jackie Redmond by Nicholas Durst | posted on March 4, 2019 The Five Biggest Injuries of the 2020 NFL Season by Anthony Paradiso | posted on November 6, 2020 The Most Catastrophic Boat Trip Since the Titanic; the New York Giants by John Venezia | posted on October 4, 2020More in Hockey NHL, Amazon Web Services Partner to Develop New Stats, Data, and InsightsThe National Hockey League (NHL) is partnering with Amazon Web Services (AWS) in an...
+The Most Catastrophic Boat Trip Since the Titanic; the New York Giants by John Venezia | posted on October 4, 2020 MetLife Stadium to host Army-Navy Game in 2021 by Kelly Lynn | posted on August 23, 2017 From Paramus High School to CBS Sports, Spero Dedes is making waves in sports broadcasting by Sunil Sunder Raj | posted on October 27, 2020 Women in Sports: NHL Network Host, Jackie Redmond by Nicholas Durst | posted on March 4, 2019 No Shame in Their Game – Female Mixed Martial Artists Use Onlyfans to Make Money by Brandon Berrios | posted on December 4, 2020More in Hockey Tim Peel is Discharged After Caught on Hot MicTim Peel was Discharged from the NHL After He was Caught on the Hot...
+NHL, Amazon Web Services Partner to Develop New Stats, Data, and InsightsThe National Hockey League (NHL) is partnering with Amazon Web Services (AWS) in an...
 You Know I’m Right, Episode 81: ESPN’s Arda Ocal (Audio/Video)On the 81st episode of You Know I’m Right, Nick Durst and Joe Calabrese are joined by...
 You Know I’m Right, Episode 80: MSG Network’s Bill Pidto (Audio/Video)On the 80th episode of You Know I’m Right, Nick Durst and Joe Calabrese are joined by...
 Sports Management Worldwide at the NHL Draft Summer is over, bummer, but hockey action is back!